mohanadabouserie/Maze-Router-Group-1/README.md

         - check if we reached any of the targets
         - if we reach the target we traceback the path and store it along with the cost in an array of potential routes
         - we explore its neighbours from all directions
-        - for each valid neighbour (not an obstacle or a via or a cell already used in another net or out of the grid) we calculate the cost by taking into consideration the normal move
+        - for each valid neighbour (not an obstacle or a via or a cell already used in another net or out of the grid) we calculate the cost by taking into consideration the normal move cost, the via cost, and the bend cost, and an additional heuristic cost that is based on the euclidean distance to the destination
+            - note that we keep track of two costs (the normal cost and the heuristic cost that we use to guide the algorithm to prioritize nodes closer to targets)
     - We finish when the priority queue is empty
     - If the potential routes array is empty then we return an error that we cannot find a route
     - We check all the possible routes that we were able to construct and choose the path with the lowest cost (the normal cost, not the heuristic cost)